 Thirty year vision for the future of the Antonine Wall

-A new five year plan for the Antonine Wall World Heritage Site has been launched providing a framework for the management, conservation, promotion and interpretation of the Wall from 2014-19.
+A five year plan for the Antonine Wall World Heritage Site was launched in 2014 providing a framework for the management, conservation, promotion and interpretation of the Wall.

-The plan initially sets out a 30 year vision for the site which will build upon the significant progress that has been made to protect and promote it since nomination as a World Heritage Site in 2008.
-As well as ensuring that the Antonine Wall is suitably managed to safeguard its Outstanding Universal Value, this seeks to establish the Wall as a world class visitor experience and a focus to realise sustainable benefits economically, socially and environmentally for locals and visitors alike.
+This ensures that the Antonine Wall is suitably managed to safeguard its outstanding universal value.
+It seeks to establish the wall as a world class visitor experience and a focus to realise sustainable benefits economically, socially and environmentally for locals and visitors alike.